The classic route allows you to warm up slowly over fairly level terrain, then takes the super-fun turn up the eastern side of the mountain.

-How to Get There in Fall & Winter
+How to Get to Indian Head in Fall & Winter

-The parking area at the end of Prediger Road is a generous loop, but this is a popular destination — even at lunchtime on this frigid weekend the lot was almost full.
+The parking area at the end of Prediger Road is a generous loop, with lots of space for cars, but this is a popular destination — even at lunchtime on this frigid weekend the lot was almost full.

 The register is right at the trailhead.
 After you sign in, follow the red blazes through a pleasant quarter mile of easy walking, until the first junction.
 Here, you could turn right and head up to the col between Indian Head and Twin via the Jimmy Dolan Notch Trail.
 That’s the short, steep route.
 Later, you’ll come down that way.

 Instead, keep heading straight/east, along the base of Indian Head.

 The next mile-and-a-half is rugged, but level and easy.

 Indian Head has many stands of tall hemlock trees, often very old.

 There’s plenty of water flowing on this side of the mountain and you’ll pass several drainages to your right.

 In cold weather, you may also come across some needle ice.
 Needle ice is formed when the air temperature is below freezing but the soil temperature is above freezing, and the soil is wet.
 Individual grains of dirt begin to grow ice needles via capillary action.
 The result is a patchwork of tiny ice-forests that look like melted toothbrush-heads.
 The first time I saw needle ice was on the Dix Range in the Adirondacks this fall, on the cold side of Macomb Mountain.
 Pick up some and crush it in your hand.